TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-04-14-3-symfony-and-laravel-patterns-that-make-code-easy-to-extends-without-modification.md

 ## 3. Like Collecting stamps, just on Steroids

-This is most powerfol and less know architecture pattern.
+This is most powerful and less known architecture pattern.

 **1 service collects all services of specific type**